-It makes sense, because you can’t link from any of your Instagram posts – only your profile.
-Ads, on the other hand, can drive traffic.
+It makes sense because you can’t link from any of your Instagram posts – only your profile.
+Ads, on the other hand, can drive Instagram traffic.

-You can, in fact, use Instagram to grow your traffic – and not just your follower count.
+Well keep on reading, because you can, in fact, use Instagram to grow your blog traffic – and not just your follower count.

 Let’s start with the one place on Instagram where literally anyone can create a clickable link: